ddeutils/ddedocs/docs/advances/azure/batch/az-btch-run-pyspark-with-docker.md

 $ docker push <registry-name>.azurecr.io/<registry-name>/spark_on_azure_batch_demo:latest
 ```

-> **Note**: \
+!!! note

-> that the first time you push this Docker container, it will be huge, about 1GB:
+    That the first time you push this Docker container, it will be huge, about 1GB:
-> it has an ubuntu image, a bunch of spark libraries, a JDK, etc.
+    it has an ubuntu image, a bunch of spark libraries, a JDK, etc.
-> The next push you do of this container, will only push your latest code changes.
+    The next push you do of this container, will only push your latest code changes.

 ## Run on Azure Batch